Riedel Vinum Bordeaux Glasses (Set of 2) · โ˜… 4.7 Top Pick Check price on Amazon →

 Riedel says yes, and I have dishwashed mine 30+ times with no clouding.
 That said, one stem broke when another item shifted in the rack mid-cycle.
 Stand the glasses upright in a stemware rack accessory and they survive fine.

 Riedel concentrates aroma slightly more thanks to the more aggressive bowl taper.
-Schott Zwiesel is more durable (Tritan crystal is harder to break) and cheaper at $60.
+Schott Zwiesel is more durable (Tritan crystal is harder to break) and cheaper at this price.
 Pick Riedel for aroma; pick Schott Zwiesel for durability.

 Best for full-bodied reds (Cabernet, Bordeaux, Syrah, Malbec).
 For Pinot Noir or Nebbiolo, the Riedel Vinum Burgundy bowl is the better fit.
 For whites, use a smaller bowl like the Vinum Riesling.